-Table 7 below provides a summary of our supply side drought options described and also provides a hierarchy for deployment of each option should the need arise.
-Whilst all our options have been assessed to have negligible or minor impacts on key environmental receptors we have developed the hierarchy to ensure the least environmentally damaging options are deployed first.
-Furthermore we provide in figure 4 an annotated representation of our control curves that gives an indication of when we would deploy our drought options as drought progresses.
+Table 8 below provides a summary of our supply side drought options described and also provides a hierarchy for deployment of each option should the need arise.
+Whilst all our options have been assessed to have negligible or minor impacts on key environmental receptors we have developed the hierarchy to ensure the least environmentally damaging options are deployed first, and the options are listed in the table in this order.
+Furthermore we provide in figures 4, 5 and 6 an annotated representation of our control curves that gives an indication of when we would deploy our drought options as drought progresses for different scenarios.
 Whilst the control curves in Blithfield reservoir are our main tool for deciding our drought management strategy we also use a combination of environmental factors to assist as show previously in table 2.